hyosung11/Launch-School/Courses/JS129/practice_problems.md

 foo.incrementA();
 ```

-What will the value of `foo.a` be after this code runs?

 ### 15.8 Solution

 My Answer: `increment()`'s context is `global` which has no `incrementA` property, so the value of `foo.a` will be '0'.